Today we are talking about the best Nikon lens for portraits and wedding photography.

 We’ve been shooting with this because they’ve been for weddings and other portrait shoots.

-My wife is the other photographer, and she has been the one who has actually used this the most and has been shooting with it.
+My wife is the other photographer, and she has been the one who has used this the most and has been shooting with it.

-I really like this huge focus ring because it is rubberized and ed, so why don’t you focus manually?
-It serves as a pretty excellent grip.
+I like this huge focus ring because it is rubberized and ed, so why don’t you focus manually?

 Always as you stop up, it does get a tiny bit sharper with a little less vignetting,